MADBURY MEMORIAL PARK

 No monument or marker shall be erected on any lot until full payment of the charge for the lot has been made.

-All purchases of Burial Lot Licenses are made through the Park Superintendent.
-The license-holder of the lot upon which no
+All purchases of Burial Lot Licenses are made through the Trustees.
+The license-holder of the lot upon which no burial has

-burial has been made or monument erected, may return the same to the Town of Madbury, and receive thereof the amount
+been made or monument erected may return the same to the Town of Madbury, and receive thereof the amount paid for said

-The transfer of a lot license by the holder may be made to any person, provided such transfer is approved by the Park
+The transfer of a lot license by the holder may be made to any person, provided such transfer is approved by the Trustees and

 SECTION 4: CARE OF LOTS